-Tropical Cyclone Advices are issued whenever a tropical cyclone is expected to cause winds in excess of 62 km/h (gale force) over land in Australia*.
+Tropical Cyclone Advices are issued whenever a tropical cyclone is expected to cause winds in excess of 62 km/h (gale force) over land in Australia (refer to map).
 A tropical cyclone advice may be a watch and/or a warning, depending on when and where the gales are expected to develop.

 When is a Tropical Cyclone Advice issued?